A Graph-Based Laser Path Solver Algorithm for Virtual Reality Laboratory Simulations: Introduction

 Ray-tracing algorithms on GPU hardware have become highly efficient for simulating the behavior of light in real time, now even capable of handling computationally intensive phenomena like the dispersion of white light into color spectra and caustic effects \cite{Raytracing2021}.
 Rather than tracing millions of rays in parallel, femtoPro simulates the propagation of one beam with a Gaussian intensity cross-section profile as it interacts with a sequence of optical elements (e.g., mirrors and lenses) in its pathway.
 A section of that path leading from one point of interaction (e.g., the laser source) to the next (e.g., a mirror) is defined as a beam segment.
 In order to implement femtosecond laser pulse properties, each beam segment contains complex-valued array structures that represent the frequency and time distributions of the electric field.
 This allows us to incorporate amplitude and phase information and handle interference phenomena.
 Given the specific needs to simulate these detailed laser pulse properties, we opted for a CPU-based algorithm over ray tracing on the GPU to efficiently manage associated calculations.
+While GPUs are optimized for highly parallel, uniform workloads, they are less suited for tasks involving tightly coupled data and dynamic structural changes. femtoPro's evolving beam graph and interdependent field calculations require flexible memory handling and sequential control, making CPUs better suited to this class of simulation.